All Episodes

 He exposed his position.

-Get down the stairs.
+Get down those stairs.

-Three well placed shots.
+Three well-placed shots.

 Man, I feel like I'm playing under strike.